voodoofugu/nexus-state/README.md

 <details><summary><b><code>setNexus()</code></b></summary><br><ul><div>
 <b>Description:</b> <em><br>
-This method updates the state object.
+Updates the state object.
 You can pass a partial object or a function with access to the previous state.<br>
 </em><br>
 <b>Example:</b>